IBM-Cloud/vpc-tutorials/vpc-site2site-vpn/README.md

 ```

 ## Troubleshoot
 If the tutorial worked without problems all is good.
 If not here are some things to look into:

-Print the enviroment_variables.
+Print the environment_variables.
 Copy/paste them into your shell:

 ``` sh
 terraform output environment_variables